Regency Garden Party

 Visitors can enjoy a display of Regency dances and join in with several dance sessions taking place throughout the afternoon.
 Musicians will be playing authentic Regency music and families can enjoy a selection Regency activities in our craft area.
 Visitors are encouraged to come in Regency style dress!

 Refreshments will be available to purchase in the Restaurant throughout the day, alternatively you can bring your own picnic.
-If you would like to pre-book a fabulous afternoon tea to be served in the Restaurant please contact Sally Clark for more details.

 Barbara Segal is a specialist in early dance, from the 15th-19th centuries, as teacher, performer and dance historian.
 She regularly teaches Regency dancing to the Hampshire Regency Dancers and the Oxford Historical Dance Society, and has conducted numerous events where she has taught and encouraged the general public to take part.